 MHP investigating pedestrian death on Hwy.
 49

 FORREST COUNTY, Miss.
-(WDAM) - Law enforcement agents are investigating a pedestrian death on U.S. Highway 49 in the Maxie community in Forrest County.
+(WDAM) - On Thursday at approximately 6:15 a.m., the Mississippi Highway Patrol responded to a fatal crash on U.S. Highway 49 in Forrest County involving a pedestrian.

-According to Forrest County Sheriff’s Office Public Information Officer Michael Pol, a report of a deceased woman on the roadway was called into the sheriff’s office at approximately 6:07 a.m.
+A 2005 Nissan Pathfinder was traveled north on U.S. Highway 49 when it collided with 36-year-old Brittanie Adkins, of Wiggins, who was walking north on U.S. Highway 49.

+According to MHP, Adkins received fatal injuries from the crash and was pronounced dead on the scene.

 Copyright 2021 WDAM.
 All rights reserved.